 - On credit, buyers often spend more because they have time to satisfy their invoice.

-- Even if you’re customers pay on time and within their term, your company can experience cash flow issues when waiting for payment.
+- Even if your customers pay by terms, your company can experience cash flow issues when waiting for payment.

 - You will need to have a system in place for collecting on invoices that go beyond terms.

 By checking a company credit profile before agreeing to terms (and consistently once credit is approved), you can see how reliable their payment history is.
-Business credit profiles will tell you the risk of doing business with them and the risk of the company going out of business.
-Even after you are working with a company and extending credit it is important to check credit regularly to pinpoint risk and pull credit if there is potential of payment failure in the future.
-Agreeing to terms with unworthy accounts/partners could cost hundreds of thousands of dollars over time.
+Business credit profiles will tell you the risk of doing business with and the risk of the company going out of business.
+Even after you are working with a company and extending credit it is important to check credit regularly to pinpoint risk and any new potential of payment failure in the future.
+Agreeing to terms with unworthy accounts/partners could cost you in lost receivables over time.
 After 30 days, a non-credible account/partner may determine that a supplier’s service is no longer an asset, but a cost.
 Net-30 terms allow them to decide if settling your invoice in-full is a priority or not.

-On the other end, excellent credit allows you to get payment terms also…
+Excellent credit allows you to get payment terms also

 If you’re looking to receive a line of credit, be prepared for potential vendors/suppliers to review your business credit profiles.